jmil/Bioe421_521-MicrocontrollerApplications/Lab_09--FacialRecognitionWithRaspberryPiCamera/Lab_09--ComputerVisionWithRaspberryPiCamera.md

 ##Record and Analyze your Own Video

 Now let's make your own video to analyze and find your faces.
-Recall the `raspivid` command:
+Recall the `raspivid` command.
+We will take a video that's lower resolution than HD so it's faster to process by the Pi when searching for faces:

-	$ raspivid -o find_our_faces.h264
+	$ raspivid -o find_our_faces.h264 -w 640 -h 480

 We need to wrap this raw `.h264` file into a more standard `.mp4` or `.avi` container so that `OpenCV` can process it: